Updated: Dec 2, 2021

 - How to become an Amazon Associate: a complete guide

 “Affiliate marketing has made businesses millions and ordinary people millionaires.”

 So wrote Bo Bennett, the founder, and CEO of eBookIt.com and president of Archieboy Holdings.
 He created one of the first web-based affiliate programs.
-The way affiliate marketing works is simple: it’s a performance-based advertising channel in which a business pays a commission for conversion to one or more affiliates.

 The industry involves four players: brand, network, affiliate, and customer.
 Not all of these players are always involved at the same time; some brands have an affiliate program and they manage the relationship with affiliates directly.
 In other cases, networks have offers for the affiliates to choose from and they also take care of payments.